soundanalogous/Breakout/README.md

 Install node.js and the required modules:

-1. Install [node.js](http://www.github.com/joyent/node) if you don't have it (download the version tagged 'works') or clone via git and checkout version 0.4.12.
-Follow the instructions to build.
+1. Install [node.js](http://www.github.com/joyent/node).
+You can download and run the installer for your platform, or if you prefer to build manually, clone via git and checkout version 0.6.4 and follow the instructions to build.
-2. Install [npm](http://npmjs.org/) if you have not already
+2. If you are installing node manually, install [npm](http://npmjs.org/) if you have not already.
+If you ran an installer in step 1, then npm was automatically installed for you.
 3. The server code depends on 3 node modules: [node-serialport](https://github.com/voodootikigod/node-serialport), [WebSocket-Node](https://github.com/Worlize/WebSocket-Node) and [node-websocket-server](https://github.com/miksago/node-websocket-server).
 Navigate to Arduino-JS/server/ then install each module (see the readme for each module for instructions)

 Upload StandardFirmata to the Arduino board: